 Why Hasn’t Islam Had Its Enlightenment?

 The question is usually framed as a deficiency: why has Islam not had its Enlightenment?
 The phrasing already assumes that the European path from church domination to secular liberal order is the universal template of intellectual maturity.
-That assumption is historically provincial.
+The assumption is historically provincial.
 Islam did not begin with a church, a priesthood controlling salvation, or a doctrine that split truth into rival sacred and secular realms.
-It began from a radically unified vision of God, truth, and life, and that starting point already alters the terrain.
+Islam began from a radically unified vision of God, truth, and life, and the starting point already alters the terrain.

 “Invite to the way of your Lord with wisdom and good instruction, and argue with them in a way that is best.”